 The western zone is characterized by the “Cute Princess Rock” (俏皮公主), the “Beehive,” the “Ginger Rocks,” the “Sea Candles,” the “Mushroom Rocks,” and many Miocene shallow sea organism fossils and trace fossils, etc.

 In addition to taking in the awesome rock formations illuminated by colorful lights, a musical performance dubbed the “Queen’s Head Concert” was also held on the night of October 3.
 Some famous local singers, violinists, and the Youth String Orchestra of the National Taiwan Symphony Orchestra were invited to perform at the concert.

-Dazzling light on stunning rocks, powerful laser beams shedding through the sky, as well as vibrant music and pleasant breeze make for a mesmerizing ambiance that turned the coast into a wonderland.
+Dazzling light on stunning rocks, powerful laser beams shining through the sky, as well as vibrant music and a pleasant breeze make for a mesmerizing ambiance that turned the coast into a wonderland.
 It is definitely worthwhile to pay a visit to Yehliu Geopark to explore the fantastic Queen’s Head and other curious rock formations illuminated by dazzling lights at night next year.